CowDogMoo/warpgate-templates/templates/sliver/README.md

 Environment variables required:

-- `ARSENAL_REPO_PATH`: Path to your ansible-collection-arsenal repository
+- `PROVISION_REPO_PATH`: Path to your ansible-collection-arsenal repository

 ---

 ## Building Docker Images

 This builds **Sliver** Docker images for `amd64` and `arm64` architectures, installs prerequisites, and provisions using Ansible roles.

 **Initialize the template:**